Proxy browser with cloud phones

 When these signals remain consistent, changing only the IP address has limited impact.
 This has led to the development of tools that operate at the browser environment level, not just the network level.

-An antidetect browser is designed to manage and isolate browser environments themselves.
-It is a fully-featured proxy browser.
-Instead of focusing solely on where traffic comes from, it focuses on how the browser appears and behaves.
+A full multi-account browser is designed to manage and isolate browser environments, not just route traffic.
+Instead of focusing solely on where requests come from, it controls how the browser appears and behaves to websites.

 - Create multiple isolated browser profiles